Build Your Own Telescope For The Ultimate Experience

 quality made by the Carton company.
 Other sites to check out for inexpensive

-telescope project parts are the SurpluShed and the eBay-Store
+telescope project parts are the SurpluShed, and eBay-Store

-tube was already the proper length, and was threaded to accept the objective
+was already the proper length, was threaded to accept the objective cell, and

 If you must collect parts from different sources, then you'll need to be